Victoria Business School's accreditations

-Victoria Business School is among just 75 business schools worldwide that hold the 'Triple Crown' of international accreditations.
+Victoria Business School is among just 1 percent of business schools worldwide that hold the 'Triple Crown' of international accreditations.

 Victoria Business School is proud of its long tradition of strong links with overseas universities and international academic and professional bodies.

 Since the first commerce degrees were offered at Victoria University, a high proportion of the academic staff teaching and researching in business and economics has had experience working overseas.
 We continue to attract many international students to our graduate, postgraduate, post-experience and doctoral programmes.

 In a natural extension of the traditions of internationalisation, which are well captured in our mission, the Business School continually seeks formal accreditations and certifications from international organisations.

 'Triple Crown' accreditation